keyOfVv/Cusp/README.md

 Same as bluetooth communication, there are two main roles in Cusp: Central and Peripheral.
 Central is in charge of scan, connect and disconnect ble devices, while the latter performs substantial communication tasks including service/characteristic discovering, read/write value, subscribe/unsubscribe value updates, etc. Upon all these operations, Cusp provides methods in a friendly call-back way.
 So, just focus on your UI/UE and data tranfer, leave the dirty ble work to Cusp.

-Cusp is still an infant in cradle, your advices means its growth, and I am looking forward to any contributor, sincerely.

 ## Usage

 ### Preparation